Voodoo (Godsmack song)

-"Voodoo" is a song by rock band Godsmack and the third single from their self-titled album.
+"Voodoo" is a song by American rock band Godsmack.
+It was released as a promotional single from their self-titled album.
 The song was written by the band's vocalist Sully Erna and bassist Robbie Merrill.
-The song was used in the MTV television program Fear.

-The song was also used by WWE wrestler Batista during his time as Leviathan in the former WWE developmental territory Ohio Valley (OVW) from 2000 to 2002.
+"Voodoo" peaked at No. 6 on Billboard's Modern Rock Tracks chart.
+It also peaked at No. 5 on Billboard's Mainstream Rock chart.

 "Voodoo" is the final track listed on the album.
 After roughly two minutes of silence, a hidden track (entitled "Witch Hunt") closes the album.
-Although "Voodoo" itself is 4:40 in length, the actual length (including the aforementioned silence and the hidden track "Witch Hunt") is 9:02.
+Although "Voodoo" itself is 4:39 in length, the actual length (including the aforementioned silence and the hidden track "Witch Hunt") is 9:03.

-"Voodoo" has since spawned a sequel, in the form of "Voodoo Too", from the album IV.
+"Voodoo" has since spawned a sequel, in the form of "Voodoo Too", from the band's fourth studio album, IV (2006).

 Music video

-The video, directed by Dean Karr, shows witches performing a ritual with swords.
+The music video, released in 1999, was directed by Dean Karr, and shows witches performing a ritual with swords.
 The band is shown throughout the video playing in a corn field.
 A naked gorgon is shown dancing, which is also part of the ritual.
 Zombies come out of a lake and wander through the woods.
 The video features Laurie Cabot and members of her coven at that time.

-The idea of zombies came from the original inspiration of the song.
-At the House of Blues, vocalist Sully Erna stated that this inspiration was the film The Serpent and the Rainbow.